Contributions on complexity bounds for Deterministic Partially Observed Markov Decision Process: Introduction

-Yet not all \pomdp s suffer equally from the curse of dimensionality.
-Indeed, instead of focusing on the general \pomdp s, we present a subclass where transitions and observations mappings are deterministic: \fulldpomdp es (\dpomdp).
+Different attemps have been made to handle the curse of dimensionality, in specific cases of \pomdp s. {The case of MDP with unknown transition probabilities is addressed in the literature.
+References include~\cite{Burnetas-Katehakis-1997}, who explored optimal adaptive policies for Markov Decision Processes, providing foundational insights into decision processes under uncertainty, and~\cite{Cowan-et-all-2018,Cowan-et-all-2019} on accelerating the computation of UCB and related indices for reinforcement learning that offer important perspectives on optimization and computational efficiency.} Regarding our work, we consider the subclass where transitions and observations mappings are deterministic, named \fulldpomdp es (\dpomdp).
 That subclass of problems has been studied by~\citep{littman_thesis} and~\citep{bonet_deterministic_pomdp}.
 It was first considered as a limit case of \pomdp s by Littman, mainly used to illustrate the complexity of \pomdp s when considering as few sources of uncertainties as possible.
 For Bonet, \dpomdp s became of interest after some applications were found.
-He presented examples in \cite[§2]{bonet_deterministic_pomdp}, such as the navigation of a robot in a partially observed terrain.
+He presented examples in \cite[\S2]{bonet_deterministic_pomdp}, such as the navigation of a robot in a partially observed terrain.

-In this paper, we improve on Littman’s complexity bounds.
-We then introduce and study an even simpler class: \mdpomdp s.
-This new class of problems uses a property of the dynamics and observation to push back the curse of dimensionality.
+In this paper, we introduce and study a restricted subclass of \dpomdp s, that we call \emph{\Mdpomdp s}.
+With this new class, we are able to push back the curse of dimensionality.